 You can amend or extend your PIP to increase medical expenses to 100% and lost wages to 80% or increase your minimum limits from $10,000 to $20,000 or more.
 You can also exclude some coverages and choose a deductible amount for PIP to reduce the cost of your PIP coverage.

-So your car insurance application may give you an option under the personal injury protection insurance coverage in which the named insured may elect a deductible and to exclude coverage for loss of gross income and loss of earning capacity (lost wages).
+Your car insurance application may give you an option under the personal injury protection insurance coverage in which the named insured may elect a deductible and to exclude coverage for loss of gross income and loss of earning capacity (lost wages).
 These elections apply to the named insured or named insured and all dependent resident relatives.
-A premium reduction will result from these elections.
+If you choose these options, you’ll pay less for that portion of your car insurance.

-If you chose to only exclude the named insured, then the policyholder would be the only one with this work loss exclusion.
+If you chose to only exclude the named insured, then the policyholder (that’s you unless you’re on someone else’s policy) is the only one with this work loss exclusion.
 If you choose named insured and resident relatives, then that typically means anyone in your household.

-The definition for resident relative varies so you can check with your insurer to find out specifically how they define this term.
-In Florida it usually means any relative by any degree of blood or marriage and usually resides at the home of the named insured.
+The definition of a resident relative varies, so check with your insurer to find out how they define this term.
+In Florida, it usually means any relative by any degree of blood or marriage that resides at the home of the named insured.
 This includes a resident relative residing temporarily somewhere else, such as a student away at college.